 Serengeti National Park Safari Tours - Tailor Made for You

-While every Tanzania safari tour is tailor made, there are some must sees that our clients simply love.
-The Serengeti Safari Tour takes in Tarangire National Park the Ngorongoro Crater and the Serengeti National Park.
-You get to see the hills of Tarangire, with the dry plains, the incredible vista of the Ngorongor crater, before entering the Serengeti National Park at Nabi Hill.
+While every Tanzania safari tour is tailor made, there are some must-sees that our clients simply love.
+The Serengeti Safari Tour takes in Tarangire National Park, the Ngorongoro Crater and the Serengeti National Park.
+You get to see the hills of Tarangire, with the dry plains and the incredible vista of the Ngorongoro Crater, before entering the Serengeti National Park at Naabi Hill.
 With the Masai Maara to the north, the sheer majesty of the Serengeti is hard to explain.

 This Journey starts in Arusha and includes the 4 major parks of Northern Tanzania (Tarangire, Lake Manyara, Serengeti, the Ngorongoro Crater).
 All you would need to do is get to Tanzania !
 It includes all accommodation in Tanzania (parks and islands), all park entries, vehicles and driver/guides, unlimited mileage in the parks, free snacks / tea / coffee / sodas in the vehicles, return transfers to and from Kilimanjaro International Airport, a hotel night in Arusha (HB) on arrival, free storage of (dive) gear during the safari days, lunch in Arusha before departure to Kilimanjaro International Airport.

 It then takes you to Zanzibar Island for 5 days diving and 6 nights of rest near the warm Indian Ocean – you would have ample time to also explore the beaches, jungle, and historic sites of this Trade Winds Island.
 The dive centre is the best we work with on Zanzibar and knows all the sites !

 *The itinerary below does also offers various options to do some additional activities once in the parks (please see the daily itinerary below) and where available, we have indicated activities besides the diving while on the island of Zanzibar.